TypeRocket/typerocket/README.md

 You will need to create a new Kernel class called XKernel to specify the middleware you want to use.

+`XKernel.php` manage middleware by resource and request type.

 ```php
 <?php // /typerocket/app/Http/XKernel.php
 namespace TypeRocket\Http;